TheDomcio/WonderfulPolishLanguage/README.md

 - [LEARN POLISH WITH DAREK](https://www.youtube.com/channel/UCkyows0QsBOlvEQz4m3yGvg) - Another [also paused :/] interesting channel about Polish.
 Very cool option for people who want to learn words while listening, because there are a lot of such materials.
 - [PolishPod101](https://www.youtube.com/user/PolishPod101) - Very active and professional channel.
 There is a huge number of films and 24/7 live streaming for learning.
 - [Grupa Filmowa Darwin (G.F.
 Darwin)](https://www.youtube.com/channel/UCkPjHTuNd_ycm__29dXM3Nw) - A film group making really great films.
 With its latest films it refers to the problems affecting today's [especially Polish] society.
 The main popularity of this YouTube channel has been brought by films from the "Wielkie Konflikty" series, as well as a parody of the song "Will You Be There" by Micheal Jackson entitled ["Orki z Majorki"](https://www.youtube.com/watch?v=YZuFsI-bttM) (About [oceanic] orcas (killer whale) from Mallorca).
+- [Klocuch](https://www.youtube.com/user/KlocuchRecenzje) - [Mr Cuch's](https://www.youtube.com/watch?v=sS3xkUyqyUQ) YouTube channel.
+This is one of the legends of Polish YouTube, which shares its opinions on various topics in a very unconventional way, and you should not take things that he says personally, because all these words are said in a joke or some philosophical aspect (he often refers to things related to the childhood of many Poles).
+I also add it here because he speaks a very diverse language - he uses words from many dialects and loan words (a lot of German origin).
 - [Historia bez cenzury](https://www.youtube.com/user/HistoriaBezCenzuryMB) - The historical channel, where the main anchorman - Wojciech Drewniak presents history in a cool, eccentric and humorous way.
 There is also an [English version](https://www.youtube.com/channel/UCd51P-3L-OiG-L4NH36ArAA/videos), but after three films this project has been stopped.
 - [Mówiąc Inaczej](https://www.youtube.com/user/PamikuPL) - great and very popular YouTube channel about "How to speak Polish correctly".
 - [Arlena Witt](https://www.youtube.com/user/jezykalnia) - A channel to learn English, but of course you can also use a magic trick and learn Polish from it.